Traditional Native American weaving

 2. Provide state-of-the-art support for CHANGE Scientists’ Pilot Studies within a holistic framework of mentoring, professional development, and research excellence;

-3. Integrate CHANGE Scientists into a network of investigators, RCMAR alumni, and community partners who conduct Native health research and promote Native health interventions; and
+3. Integrate CHANGE Scientists into a network of investigators, alumni, and community partners who conduct Native health research and promote Native health interventions; and

 THIS RESEARCH IS SUPPORTED BY THE NATIONAL INSTITUTE ON AGING OF THE NATIONAL INSTITUTES OF HEALTH UNDER AWARD NUMBER P30AG083263